Swathi-Mutyapu/Swathi-Mutyapu/README.md

 #### Hi there👋, My name is Swathi Mutyapu.
-#### I love helping people see and understand data by making using of
+#### I love helping people see and understand data by making use of
 #### - SQL
 #### - Alteryx
 #### - Databricks